ruchi12345/ML_Regression-models/README.md

 Supervised learning can be of two types:

+## 1.Classification:
-## 1.Classification: To predict the outcome of a given sample where the output variable is in the form of categories
+To predict the outcome of a given sample where the output variable is in the form of categories
+## 2.Regression:
-## 2.Regression: To predict the outcome of a given sample where the output variable is in the form of real values.
+To predict the outcome of a given sample where the output variable is in the form of real values.

 ## The algorithms we cover in this blog is:
+1.Linear Regression
+2.Support vector Regression
+3.Random forest Regression
+4.Decision Tree Regression
+5.polynomial Regression
+6.Ridge Regression
+7.Lasso Regression
+8.Elastic net Regression
+9.Bayesian regression
+10.Adaboost regression
+11.Principal Components Regression

 ## Linear Regression: